lindig/lua-ml/README.md

 Lua-ML is an implementation of the [Lua](http://www.lua.org) 2.5 programming language in [OCaml](http://ocaml.org).
 Just like the original Lua implementation in C, it is designed for being embedded into applications as an extension language.
-In this case, for applications implemented in Objective Caml.
+In this case, for applications implemented in OCaml.

 Lua is designed to extend applications written in C and its API is tailored to do that, using a stack-based design to pass values between C and Lua.
 Lua-ML